Louisiana coast still hurting from storms, bracing for more

 Federal officials just recently made it a little easier for residents to stay on their properties while they rebuild, by allowing the trailers it provides to be placed on lots that lie in the flood plain.

-The movable living quarters can be seen everywhere, often parked near the cleared-slab or elevated mound where houses used to be.
+The movable living quarters can be seen everywhere, often parked near the cleared slabs and elevated mounds where houses used to be.
 Some residents intend to build something more permanent.
 But not 67-year-old Margaret Little.
 She plans to stay in a one-bedroom trailer that can be hooked to a truck and hauled away when the next hurricane comes.

 Like Sellers, Little lived through Hurricane Audrey.
 She remembers holding on to a fence for dear life and how her dog had to fight off snakes when the family found refuge in a pump house.